tattn/SwipeTransition/README.md

 ## Swipe back

-Just use BackSwipeableNavigationController instead of UINavigationController.
+Just use `BackSwipeableNavigationController` instead of `UINavigationController`.
 Of course, you can set it with Interface Builder.

 ```swift
 let viewController = UIViewController()